 With globalisation, occupational risk prevention has crossed national boundaries to become a European and international issue.
 Accelerated innovation, labour mobility, and the emergence of new risks are all reasons that have led INRS to establish and maintain international partnerships with counterpart institutions and entities in order to be more effective in developing prevention tools and solutions.

 OSH professionals and researchers often have common concerns for which it is important to pool knowledge and resources.
-At the European level, certain topics are making a strong comeback : ageing of employees, employee well-being, nanoparticles, economic approaches to prevention, assessment of prevention, etc. In this context, it is important for INRS to develop strong and varied partnerships both in Europe and the rest of the world.
+At the European level, certain topics are making a strong comeback : ageing of employees, employee well-being, new technologies, nanoparticles, economic approaches to prevention, assessment of prevention, etc. In this context, it is important for INRS to develop strong and varied partnerships both in Europe and the rest of the world.